-The Company's main non-LeasePlan credit risk is in relation to reinsurers, the banks in which it places deposits and its portfolio of sovereign and corporate bonds.
+The Company's main non-group Credit Risk is in relation to reinsurers, the banks in which it places deposits and its portfolio of sovereign and corporate bonds.
 As all sovereign bonds held are issued by EEA countries, they are not subject to a credit risk charge.
-The Company's non-LeasePlan deposits and corporate bonds are with counterparties with a Standard & Poor (S&P) rating of investment grade or higher.
+The Company's deposits and corporate bonds are with counterparties with a Standard & Poor's (S&P) rating of investment grade or higher.
 There were no material changes to the Company's credit risk exposure during the reporting period.
-The Company had no deposits with credit institutions that were subject to recapitalisation type intervention post year-end 2022.

-As at 31 December 2022, the Company had a Counterparty Default risk charge under the SCR of €17.4m.
+As at 31 December 2023, the Company had a Counterparty Default risk charge under the SCR of €16.6m.
 The Company's Counterparty Default risk charge relates to the risk that counterparties do not meet their obligations as they fall due.
 This includes exposure to banks, reinsurers, policyholders, claim handlers and intermediaries.
 It excludes any exposures to counterparties already considered under market risk i.e. bond holdings and longer-term bank exposures.